Japan makes arrests on bribery suspicions in Tokyo Olympics - NewsBreak

 Japan makes arrests on bribery suspicions in Tokyo Olympics

-Aoki, which produces "recruit suits" that youngsters fresh out of school wear for job interviews and their first jobs, was a surprise pick to dress the Japanese Olympic team when other nations had top fashion brands designing their athletes' outfits.
+The company that makes affordable business suits was a surprise pick to dress the Japanese Olympic team, when other nations had top fashion brands designing athletes' outfits.
+Aoki is linked with Japan’s so-called “recruit suits” that youngsters fresh out of school wear for job interviews and their first jobs.

-The alleged bribery, totaling 51 million yen ($380,000) deposited into a bank account of Takahashi's company from October 2017 to March this year, is believed to be linked to sponsorship of the games and products related to the Olympics, the Tokyo District Prosecutors said in a statement.

-Although corruption at top levels among Olympic officials had long been rumored, the arrest comes as a blow to Japan’s Olympic ambitions.
+The bribery is believed to be linked to sponsorship of the Games and products related to the Olympics.
+Although corruption at top places among Olympic officials had long been rumored, the arrest comes as a blow to Japan’s Olympic ambitions.

 Takahashi is credited with landing $3 billion in local sponsorships for the Tokyo Games.
-Dentsu is a key player in many major Japanese events, including the Olympics.
-Japan also is pursuing the 2030 Winter Olympics for Sapporo.
+Japan also is pursuing the 2030 Winter Olympics for Sapporo .

 Aoki said it was still looking into the matter and did not have immediate comment.
 The Japanese Olympic Committee was not immediately available for comment.